It's Sunday April 23, 2017

 What’s good for us is that Genell and her family come to Oriental every other weekend for some R&R from the hard work on their farm.
 Genell says that if Oriental Farmers’ Market customers want to order Rainbow Meadow meats on line, she can deliver them when she comes to Oriental.
 The Rainbow Meadow Farm website is http://www.rmfpasturepuremeats.comA big “Thank You” for nurturing our grassroots….

 The Oriental Market has been a truly grassroots effort since its start in July 2007 and we remain a grassroots effort.
 We get no funding from any source other than you when you come to the market.
-Now in to our seventh year, we send a big thanks to you for your support….
+Now in to our eighth year, we send a big thanks to you for your support….

 If you’re new to us, and if you are looking for locally grown, locally made food, some introductions are in order.
 Namely, we are as local as you are going to get, unless you grow it yourself.
 Throughout the year — all 12 months — you’ll find produce grown in gardens in Oriental and Pamlico County.
 Eggs laid by Pamlico County hens.
 Breads and other baked goods coming from local ovens.
 As well as plants and artisans’ work….